 Why Can Some People Smell Ants?

 It’s not entirely clear why only some people seem to pick up on the various scents ants emanate.
-However, the common consensus is that it’s a gene-related ability.
+However, some believe that it’s a gene-related ability.
 You may simply be lacking the gene that allows you to pick up on the scents.
-Another possibility is that you haven’t been paying attention.
-It’s easy to get caught up in your routine and move through life on auto-pilot but maybe it’s worth paying a little extra attention to these tiny workers and determining if you can pick up what they’re putting down!
+However, it’s more likely about individual sensitivity to certain volatile chemicals (like methyl ketones or formic acid).
+Another possibility is lack of awareness.
+It’s easy to get caught up in your routine and move through life on autopilot but maybe it’s worth paying a little extra attention to these tiny workers and determining if you can pick up what they’re putting down!

 What Do Ants Smell Like?